 CSOs welcomed the text while pointing to weak protections for Indigenous Peoples and local communities.
 The narrow scope of ecosystems covered by the law has also been criticised, as has the lack of a route for victims to obtain compensation from companies.
 While financial institutions will not be directly obliged to analyse their investments for deforestation risks for the time being, the agreement commits the European Commission to publishing a proposal on mandatory deforestation due diligence for the financial sector within two years after the law enters into force.

 In October 2024, the European Commission proposed a 12-month delay of the anti-deforestation law, to which the European Council agreed.
-The proposal faces criticism from civil society organizations, including 25 Brazilian and 225 CSOs across 40 countries.
+The proposal faces criticism from civil society organizations, including 25 Brazilian and 225 CSOs across 40 countries, as well as businesses.

 On 14 November 2024, the EU Parliament decided to refer the regulation regulation back to committee for interinstitutional negotiations to postpone obligations for companies by one year.
 Additionally, it proposed to add a "no risk" country category.
 In order for these changes to enter into force, the agreed text will have to be endorsed by both Council and Parliament and published in the EU Official Journal.